Stefanie80/CPM3_2063_Retro/README.md

 Once you start the .exe, you have to enter "do cpm3" to start the system.
 Once it is booted, switch to drive I: to initialize it, then switch back to A: and copy over some tools to the I: drive.

-Specifically, you will need to copy RMAC.COM,ZMAC.COM,R.COM,W.COM,SUBMIT.COM,GENCPM.COM,RENAME.COM and LINK.COM.
 You have to use the CP/M tool PIP for this.
 The general syntax is "PIP dest=source".
 For example: "PIP I:=RMAC.COM" will copy RMAC.COM from the drive you are on to drive I:
-To read ZMAC.COM you need to enter "r Tools\ZMAC.COM" You will also need some files from the CP/M 3 distribution disk.
+Specifically, you will need to copy R.COM and SUBMIT.COM by executing these commands:

+PIP I:=R.COM

+PIP I:=SUBMIT.COM

+Once you have done this, enter "I:" to switch to that drive, and execute:

+R PREP.SUB

+SUBMIT PREP

+This will run the PREP script.
+This will copy over the remaining tools from drive A: and read the remaining .SUB files from the subfolders.
+After that, you can build everything using the following commands:

+To build CPM3.SYS:   SUBMIT CPM3

+For the boot ROM:    SUBMIT ROM

+For the bootloader:  SUBMIT LDR

+For the Tools:       SUBMIT TOOLS

 For those who do not wish to tinker with the source, or want to try the system before diving into it, i have prepared a package containing a fully running system with an emulator of John's board.
 You can download it here: